thephw/thephw.com/content/_index.md

 tagline: "Technologist.
 Entrepreneur.
 Producer of tomfoolery. 🍻"
 ---
 # Patrick Howard Wiseman
 Patches has had a colorful career pursuing the unrequited love of new technology.
-He has been described by his peers as professionally competent, technically adequate, and often irreverent.
+He has been described by his peers as technically adequate and often irreverent.